 Once the plum puree has reduced down to a dense, thick, spreadable butter, it is done.
 I like to scrape it out into a medium saucepan for the final pureeing, because if you’ve done your work well, there won’t be enough depth in the slow cooker for an immersion blender to work well.

-When the butter is smooth from the second application of the immersion blender, I add the sweetener and spices.
+When the butter is smooth from the second application of the immersion blender, I put it on the stove over low heat, and add the sweetener and spices.
+Stir constantly, until the butter is hot and the sweetener is fully combined.
 In the case of this batch, I sweetened with brown sugar, thinking that it’s molasses-y flavor would go well with the plums.
 I also added 1 teaspoon of cinnamon, 1/2 teaspoon of ground nutmeg, and a splash of lemon juice for balance.

 As with all fruit butters, you can sweeten this one to your taste.
 You could reduce the amount of sugar, use regular granulated sugar, add a bit of honey instead, or even leave it entirely unsweetened (though I find that even a small amount of sugar helps balance the fruit and also improves shelf life).